Montville Place Names – George Carpenter Place

 In 1959, George and his wife, Olive, purchased a half acre block on the Razorback Road east of the Montville Village Hall from the Salvation Army which had built ‘barracks’ there in 1897.
 These barracks became the first Church for the new Razorback Settlement and the Anglican and Methodist congregations also held their early services there until it was destroyed in a cyclone in 1903, Church services were then transferred later that year to the new Montville School of Arts Hall (now the Montville Village Hall).
 The land owned by the Salvation Army had remained vacant for years.

 Lieutenant – Colonel George Raymond Carpenter became a renowned lecturer for the Salvation Army, conducting lecture tours across Europe, Asia, New Zealand, Papua New Guinea and Australia.
 At the same time, he and his wife, Olive, took up permanent residence in Montville in 1976, and immediately committed to their new community.
-In 1977, he proposed the first Ecumenical Carols by Candlelight, Christmas celebration: an event that had its 40th birthday last Christmas.
-(2017) Then in 1978, he organized the first Ecumenical Dawn Easter Service at Razorback Lookout: its 40th birthday is this Easter (2018).
+In 1977, he proposed the first Ecumenical Carols by Candlelight Christmas Celebration.
+That event will celebrate its 50th birthday at Christmas.
+(2024) Then in 1978, he organized the first Ecumenical Dawn Easter Service at Razorback Lookout: its 40th birthday is this Easter (2018).

 George also joined the Montville Progress Association in 1977, becoming its President from 1981 to 1984.
 Under his leadership, the Association saw the preservation of the Village Green and the restoration of the Montville Village Hall and the St. Mary’s Community Hall.
 In many ways, George Carpenter set a trend for retiring professionals to seek out the sense of community offered by village life and commit to supporting the community that they had adopted.